-The Suitability and the Reliability concepts are not equivalent and should not be confused (even if they are related), the Suitability refers to the purpose of a deliverable and the Reliability is referred to the maximum level you can rely upon the objects included in a model for a particular LoG and LoI.
-For instance, if a structural beam has its attribute LoG populated as 300, any existing post-tension anchors & deviators would be considered only "as tentative" and not "as designed", because the Specifications defined in the Level of Definition (LOD) Supporting document [RBR-DOC-BIM-BMA-0006] do not include those elements before the LoG 400.
+The Suitability and the Reliability concepts are not equivalent and should not be confused (even if they are related), the Suitability refers to the purpose of a deliverable and the Reliability is referred to the maximum level you can rely upon the objects included in a model for a particular LoG and Lol.
+For instance, if a structural beam has its attribute LoG populated as 300, any existing post-tension anchors & deviators would be considered only "as tentative" and not "as designed", because the Specifications defined in the Level of Definition (LOD) do not include those elements before the LoG 400 (see this document chapter 13).